ploetz-zeller/symbio-documentation/docs/admin/services/process-portal-exporter/usage.md

 1. Use one of the .bat files to show the exported process portal archive in a browser.

-    *Currently only Google Chrome, Firefox, and Opera are supported for displaying the process portal locally.
+    *Currently only Google Chrome, Firefox, Opera and Egde with Chromium support (version 80 +) are supported for displaying the process portal locally.
 Displaying in browsers requires in general to turn off browser security functionalities, such as open local files.*

     ![Process portal](media/processportal.png)